-Objective 15.
-Forestry Research, Science, and Technology
+Objective 10.
+Forestry Research, Science and Technology

-To support forestry research, science, and technology, upon which sustainable forest management decisions are based.
+To invest in forestry research, science and technology, upon which sustainable forest management decisions are based and broaden the awareness of climate change impacts on forests, wildlife and biological diversity.

-Objective 16.
+Objective 11.
 Training and Education